ciaranmcveigh5/infra_problem/README.md

 - Update the variable office_cidr_range in ./terraform/vpc/global.tf to your office ip range

-- Create a Bucket in the region eu-west-2 named infra-problem http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html (This is required to store the terraform state)
+- Create a Bucket in the region eu-west-2 named (NEW) something like infra-problem, also change ./ansible/roles/jenkins/files/scripts/key/key.sh and update the bucket name from infra-problem to the one you have selected http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html (This is required to store the terraform state)

 Vpc terraform build
 - pushd ./terraform/vpc